For the schedule of our Activity Center programs, please see our current brochure.

 MossRehab Aphasia Center programs and services include:

 Advanced Clinical Therapy Program (ACT).
-The Advanced Clinical Therapy (ACT) Program is a specialized outpatient therapy program developed for people with chronic or persisting aphasia (more than six months).
+The Advanced Clinical Therapy (ACT) Program is a specialized outpatient therapy program developed for people with chronic (6 months or more) or progressive aphasia.

 Aphasia Activity Center.
 Social interaction facilitates rehabilitation.
 The Aphasia Activity Center is a place where people with aphasia can meet, socialize and use their communication skills in a safe, supportive environment.